89.9 FM Live From The University Of New Mexico

 The shutdown has also sparked a political fight over the distribution of Supplemental Nutrition Assistance Program benefits (better known as food stamps) where, initially, the Trump administration said it was unwilling to tap an emergency contingency fund to keep these benefits online after funds ran dry at the end of October.

-A federal judge ruled shortly after that the White House must pay the benefits in full by Friday, Nov.
-7., a decision Trump is now appealing.
+Initially, a federal judge quickly ruled that the White House must pay the benefits in full by Friday, Nov.
+7., a decision Trump instantaneously appealed.

 Last month, New Mexico Gov. Michelle Lujan Grisham signed an executive order setting aside $30 million in state money to partially feed New Mexicans with existing EBT cards.